-- > Record all new observations, e.g. mammal species, tools and tool use sites - Use data entry sheet 'Recces' (see annex III)
+- Record all new observations, e.g. mammal species, tools and tool use sites - Use data entry sheet 'Recces' (see annex III) - Also refer to Annex IV-4 Opportunistic Sampling36

 Whenever you find a new observation such as carcasses, tools and tool use sites when walking in the forest for whatever purpose, record these data and collect samples where appropriate.
-Use the data sheet 'Recces' and select 'ad libitum' from the drop-down list in 'datasheet\type'.
+Use the data sheet 'Recces' and select 'ad libitum' from the drop-down list in 'datasheet_type'.
 Record the corresponding data as always, such as habitat type, GPS coordinate, time and date.